lamda-bbo/Re2MaP/README.md

 ### Get Benchmarks

-In our experiments, we test our framework on cases from OpenROAD-flow-scripts (ORFS) [[Ajayi et al., DAC'19](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)], containing
+In our experiments, we test our framework on cases from OpenROAD-flow-scripts (ORFS) [[Ajayi et al., DAC'19](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts)], including

 - ariane133
 - ariane136